alishour-dev/letsPinIt-app/README.md

 <br />

-🗒️ Pin your notes quickly & easily using this pretty cool notes Pinners app!<br />
+🗒️ Pin your notes quickly & easily using this pretty cool notes Pinning app!<br />
 🔗 Check it out by visiting the app's link [here](https://lets-pin-it.vercel.app/).
 You won't regret!<br />
 📱 App is Fully responsive, supporting all screen sizes!<br />